AzPepoze/az-arch-hyprland/dots/gemini/instruction.md

 - Command substitution using $(), <(), or >() is not allowed for security reasons when using run_shell_command.
 - When working with libraries, ensure knowledge of the current version.
 If not, search the internet or visit the wiki/web page for usage.
 Do not change the library if not needed.
 - When the user asks to commit and push, do not make any further code changes because they have already verified the code works.
+- The user prefers that I do not ask for confirmation before committing and pushing changes.